superpi15/hls_lab_c/README.md

 ## Develope outside the Vitis folder using letterbox as a template

-Need to configure paths in Makefile
+It requires modifiying paths used in Makefile.

 For example, XF_PROJ_ROOT should be specified by export, otherwise it will perform auto detection which may get wrong result.
 ```shell